Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Advertisement

-Bleed the brake circuit
+Bleed the brake system

 Op 14